 Artichokes and Asparagus are some of the more difficult vegetables to pair with wine.
 Due to their complex flavours, Palo Cortado is a great choice for these dishes.
 Vegetarians and Vegans have to be careful to select their wine as some particles could remain in wines prepared with animal products.

 Of course to end our meal the dessert was a showstopper too:

 - Homemade cashew ice cream and almond milk with Pedro Ximenez, chocolate, strawberries & caramel – Served with Oloroso Dulce Solera 1847

-As the warm caramel was served the chocolate melted to reveal the ice cream and strawberries underneath.
+Warm caramel sauce was served so that the chocolate melted, revealing the ice cream and strawberries underneath.
 Perfectly matched with a sweet Oloroso we couldn´t have ended the meal on a better note.